 China is the largest motor insurance market in the region with a 52.9% share of premiums.
 The country’s growing middle-income population and rising disposable income are the key drivers of motor insurance growth.
-The motor insurance premium in China is expected to grow by 5.7% in 2021.
+The motor insurance premium in China is expected to grow by 5.7%.

 China’s motor insurance industry will also be supported by the undergoing reforms through which the regulator aims to control premium prices and develop commercial motor insurance.
 The penetration of commercial motor insurance is very low in the country due to a lack of insurance availability and high premiums.
 With this reform, motor liability premium prices were lowered by up to 50%.

 Japan, South Korea, Australia, and India are among the region’s top five markets, with a collective share of 39.9%.
 Motor insurance premiums in these markets are expected to grow by 2.5%, 3.7%, 13.8%, and 3.2%, respectively.

 APAC motor insurance industry is expected to maintain its growth trend over the next five years.
 However, the industry is exposed to the resurgence of COVID-19 pandemic and the ongoing supply chain disruption, which can impact the premium growth.

 MS&AD Insurance Group, Tokio Marine, Sompo Holdings, Fubon Insurance and Axa were the top five insurers, with a collective share of 73.8%.